-Rationale: This assumption is based on anticipated future experience under the plan.
+Rationale This assumption is based on anticipated future experience under the plan.
+This assumption continues to be reasonable for the June 30, 2021 measurement.

 I. LAPSE

 All participants currently electing coverage under the plan are assumed to maintain coverage in the future.